Accurate Understanding and Respectful Attitudes

 But respect does not require agreement.
 You can respect someone and their views, yet criticize their views, which you have evaluated based on evidence, logic, and values.
 The intention of our teacher, and the conclusion of his students, was not a postmodern relativism.
 The goal was a rational exploration and evaluation of ideas in a search for truth, for true principles (corresponding to reality) that are a useful foundation for thoughts-and-actions because, when combined with good values, they lead to wise-and-effective strategies, policies, and decisions.

 In this website, we want to encourage accurate understanding and respectful attitudes by avoiding “Monday without Tuesday” indoctrination, by accurately and respectfully describing the main views on each topic.
-Of course, individual web-pages and the overall website will not be perceived by everyone as being NEUTRAL, due to both perception (because many people prefer a treatment that is biased in favor of their own views, and they consider a treatment to be “neutral” only if it is biased in this way) and reality (because it is impossible to say anything substantial in a way that is totally neutral).
+Of course, individual web-pages and the overall website will not be perceived by everyone as being NEUTRAL, due to a mixture of reality (because it really is impossible to say anything substantial in a way that is totally neutral) and/or perception (because many people prefer a treatment that is biased in favor of their own views, and they consider a treatment to be “neutral” only if it's biased in this way).
 But we will try to be FAIR by treating different perspectives with respect, and by providing an opportunity for representatives of each perspective to clearly express their own views and criticize other views.

 Even though there won't be total agreement about everything by everyone, we can make the process of agreeing (about many things) and disagreeing (about a few things) more enjoyable and productive.
 We want to use productive communication — in an effort to achieve understanding and mutual respect — in our search for truth.